LaunchPadCS/BackendGuides/databases_3.md

    if(err) {
        console.log(err); //Something went wrong!
    } else {
-       //The 'cats' variable contains a list of all the cats for(var i=0; i < cats.length; i++) {
+       //The 'cats' variable contains a list of all the cats who are age 5 for(var i=0; i < cats.length; i++) {
 	      //Print a message for each cat in the database console.log("Found a cat: " + cats[i].name)